Venus Williams: 2018: 1000th match, struggle with form

 Williams began her 2018 season at the Sydney International, where she was the second seed and received a first-round bye.
 In the second round she lost to Angelique Kerber, who went on to win the tournament.
 As the fifth seed and defending finalist at the Australian Open, Williams lost in straight sets to Belinda Bencic in the first round, ending her streak of seven consecutive appearances in the second week of the Grand Slams, and as a result dropping considerably in the rankings as well.

 Williams competed in the Fed Cup quarterfinals against the Dutch team.
 She won both her singles matches in straight sets against Arantxa Rus and Richèl Hogenkamp to send the United States into the semifinals.
 She also played her career 1000th match and earned her 20th Fed Cup singles win.

-After receiving a first round bye at the Indian Wells Open, Williams defeated Sorana Cirstea to set up a match with her sister Serena, in the third round.
+After receiving a first round bye at the Indian Wells Open, Williams defeated Sorana Cîrstea to set up a match with her sister Serena, in the third round.
 She defeated her for the 12th time in her career – her first straight sets victory against her since the 2008 Wimbledon Championships final almost a decade earlier.
 She then defeated Anastasija Sevastova in the fourth round and Suarez Navarro in the quarterfinals, both in straight sets.
 She then fell to Daria Kasatkina in a close three set match in the semifinals.
 The following week at the Miami Open, Williams saved three match points in her third round match against Dutch woman Kiki Bertens.
 She subsequently knocked out defending champion Johanna Konta in the fourth round, before falling rather unexpectedly to her compatriot and qualifier Danielle Collins in the quarterfinals.